U.S. House stuck for a third day as Republicans struggle to unite around a speaker - NewsBreak

 Michigan’s John James, an incoming freshman Republican, sought to contextualize the ongoing GOP stalemate by referencing the speaker election of the 34th Congress, noting it took lawmakers more than 133 votes over two months to elect Nathaniel Banks, of Massachusetts.

-“The issues today are over a few rules and personalities, while the issues at that time were about slavery and whether the value of a man who looks like me was 60% or 100% of a human being,” James said.
+“The issues today are over a few rules and personalities, while the issues at that time were about slavery and whether the value of a man who looks like me was 60 percent or 100 percent of a human being,” James said.

 “It was a long, drawn-out, painful process.
 But it needed to happen,” James continued.
 “And in the end, Nathaniel Banks won by the slimmest of margins.
 But you know, margins don’t matter when your policies are on the right side of history.”